couchbaselabs/docs-ng/content/couchbase-sdk-node-1.0/tutorial.markdown

    'beersample-node' #... shell> cd beersample-node shell> npm install`

  * Some views need to be set up.
-You can set up the views manually via the Web UI, or invoke the design\_setup.js script located in the beersample-node directory.
+You can set up the views manually via the Web UI, or invoke the beer.js script located in the beersample-node directory with the --setup parameter.

-   In the beer design document, create a view called by\_name:
+   In the beer design document, create a development view called by\_name, then promote it to a production view (more details later on why this is neccessary):

     ```
     function (doc, meta) {